WAIHEKE ISLAND

 Approaching Matiatia Bay at Waiheke Island

-We decided to explore the island on their Hop-On Hop-Off bus, before we choose a wine farm where we will taste some wine.
-The bus left from Matiatia Bay and we stayed on the bus all the way to the furthest end, Onetangi.
+We decided to explore the island on their Hop-On Hop-Off bus, before choosing a wine farm where we wanted to taste wine.
+The bus left from Matiatia Bay and we stayed on the bus until the farthest point, Onetangi.

 Onetangi beach is a 2km long stretch of beautiful white sand and the largest beach on Waiheke Island